 Welcome to The Apprentice Approach Podcast, Episode 020!
 In today’s conversation, we’re back with Terry Cook, author, speaker, coach, facilitator, and expert on leadership.
-He’s been in full-time ministry for 45 years, is a small business owner, husband, father, and grandpa.
-Terry’s also the founder of LDN Global, which is why, when it comes to the topic of “leadership,” we’re talking to him!
+He’s been in full-time ministry for over 45 years, is a small business owner, husband, father, and grandpa.
+Terry’s also the founder of the Lead Develop Care Model, which is why, when it comes to the topic of “leadership,” we’re talking to him!

 If you missed our last episode, I want to encourage you to go back and listen to it – Terry shared one of the biggest keys to leadership – the leadership people want to follow – so you don’t want to miss it!
 (Click here for Episode 019)

 In today’s episode (part two of our series on leadership), we ask Terry Cook:

 - What are the things we need in order to lead others generationally?

 - How do you (Terry) tangibly live with one foot on both sides: “discipleship” and “leadership”?

 - What are the trends you’re seeing in “coaching” and how is that different from the LDC Model?